intuition-dev/INTUITION2/SETUP.md

 	We will later edit `admin.yaml` in this folder, but we first need to connect to something we can admin/build.

-6. Setup build server access to your third-party hosted web site.
-To mount it via FTP, in the Docker console:
+4. Setup build server access to your third-party hosted web site.
+To mount it via FTP:

-        // make a directory where you will mount mkdir /home/admin/prod1
+        // create a directory where you will mount mkdir /home/admin/prod1

         // use the FTP user name and address of your static site (same as in step 1)
-        // if you wish to use S3, follow the instructions at /PERSPECTIVES/S3.md sshfs -o allow_other USERNAME@HOST_IP:/www/ /home/admin/mnt
+        // if you wish to use S3, follow the instructions at /PERSPECTIVES/S3.md sshfs -o allow_other USERNAME@HOST_IP:/www/ /home/admin/prod1

         // (optionally) list your web app files ls /home/admin/prod1

-        cd /home/admin
+        cd /home/admin/dev1
         // edit admin.yaml.
 It needs a password and where to mount.
-         // ensure mount is set to /home/admin/prod1 and srv_www to /home/admin/www_admin/
+         // ensure mount is set to /home/admin/prod1 and srv_www to /home/admin/dev1/www_admin/
         nano admin.yaml

         //start the admin app